-The current stock of fissile materials in the United States is estimated to include 87.7 tonnes of plutonium and 562 tonnes of highly-enriched uranium (some of which is in irradiated naval fuel).
+The current stock of fissile materials in the United States is estimated to include 87.8 tonnes of plutonium and 487 tonnes of unirradiated highly-enriched uranium.
 The United States has no separated plutonium produced by a civilian program.

 The United States is not producing fissile materials for weapons.
 Production of HEU for weapons ended in 1964.
 Additional HEU was produced for naval-reactor fuel through 1992.
 All U.S. production reactors were shut down in 1987.

-The United States has a HEU stockpile estimated to be about 562 tons as of the beginning of 2020.
+The United States has a HEU stockpile estimated to be about 487 tons as of the beginning of 2022.
 In 2016 it declared that as of 30 September 2013 its HEU inventory was 585.6 tons, of which 499.4 tons was declared to be for "national security or non-national security programs including nuclear weapons, naval propulsion, nuclear energy, and science."
 This material was estimated to include about 360.9 MT of HEU in weapons and available for weapons, 121.1 tonnes of HEU reserved for naval fuel and 17.3 MT of HEU reserved for research reactors.
 The remaining 86.2 tonnes of the 2013 declaration was composed of 41.6 tonnes 'available for potential down-blend to low enriched uranium or, if not possible, disposal as low-level waste', and 44.6 tonnes in spent reactor fuel.
-Between September 2013 and September 2019 the United States down-blended additional 20 tons of HEU.
-The amount available for use had been reduced from 499.4 to about 477 tonnes, mostly by consumption in naval reactors.
-Of the 562 tons in the U.S. stockpile at the beginning of 2020, 82 tons of HEU is not available for military use - this includes the remaining 66 tons assigned to down-blending and in spent fuel and 16 tonnes of the 20 tonnes originally reserved for HEU fuel for research reactors.

-Of the total amount of 87.7 tons of unirradiated plutonium, 79.7 tons are considered military stock.
-Even though the United States reports 49.3 tons of separated unirradited plutonium in its INFCIRC/549 declaration, most of this material is in weapons or weapon components or other weapon-origin material that retains classified attributes.
+Of the total amount of 87.8 tons of unirradiated plutonium, 79.7 tons are considered military stock.
+Even though the United States reports 49.4 tons of separated unirradited plutonium in its INFCIRC/549 declaration, most of this material is in weapons or weapon components or other weapon-origin material that retains classified attributes.
 Some of this material (4.6 MT) is in unirradiated MOX fuel.
 While all this material is covered by a pledge not to use it for military purposes, only 3 MT of separated plutonium is safeguarded.
-These are 3 tons of separated plutonium reported in INFCIRC/549 can be used for military purposes.
+These are 3 tons of plutonium at the Savannah River Site that are placed under IAEA safeguards.